FelDev/felixparadis.com-v3/content/posts/shopify-buttons/index.md

     src="banner.png"
     alt="Shopify's logo with the standard language icon on it."
 >}}

+{{< emphasis >}}
+  🚨 IMPORTANT UPDATE 🚨

+  Shopify moved things around and the solution outlined in this tutorial is no longer working.
+  If you happen to find a new solution, please let me know!
+{{< /emphasis >}}

 I had to setup Shopify Buy Buttons on a **multilingual** website and quickly started wondering if [Snipcart](https://snipcart.com/) would've been a better